-Try out this simple vegan miso soup that'll have you feasting within less than 10 minutes!
+Enjoy a quick feast with this easy vegan miso soup ready in under 10 minutes!
 This plant-based soup is perfect for anyone who wants an easy and nutritious weeknight meal at home!

 - This recipe is for you if: